Lay the groundwork for summer – Connection Parenting Style

 Day 2 – How to gather information from your family to be able to formulate family values

-Day 3 – How to come to consensus for what the agreed upon family values are
+Day 3 – How to come to a consensus on what the agreed upon family values are

 Day 5 – What happens when boundaries are broken or values are bent?